KristofferC/KristofferC.github.io/content/post/tokenize.md

 date = "2017-02-26T15:00:00"
 draft = false
-tags = ["lexing", "tokenization", "julia"] title = "What identifier is the most common in Julia code?
+tags = ["lexing", "tokenization", "julia"] title = "What identifier is the most common in Julia?
 The answer might surprise you!" math = true summary = """
 The julia package *Tokenize* is used to perform lexical analysis on Julia source code